eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/workflow/index.md

     ```text

     -a, --all                       Execute all available workflows.
-    --wait                          Wait until all executed workflows are
+    --wait                          Wait until workflows are completed.
-                                    completed.
+    --progress                      Wait until workflows are completed and show
+                                    a progress bar.
     --polling-interval INTEGER RANGE
                                     How many seconds to wait between status
                                     polls.
 Status polls are cheap, so a higher
                                     polling interval is most likely not needed.
-                                    [default: 1]
+                                    [default: 1; 0<=x<=60]
     ```

 ## workflow io